IBM/ibm-block-csi-driver/docs/content/installation/uninstalling_hostdefiner.md

 The host definer can also be uninstalled at any time with GitHub, using the following command:

     kubectl delete -f csi_v1_hostdefiner_cr.yaml

+In order to delete hostdefinitions, first delete them (`kubectl delete hostdefinition <hostdefinition-name>`) and then remove their finalizers to complete the deletion.{: note}